 The objectives of the physics program are to prepare students for a professional career or graduate study, provide the training required by other programs and professional schools, and support the general education program of the University by providing courses of instruction for non-science students.

 B.S.
 Mathematical Physics - 52 hours (30 u.d.)
 B.S.
-Physical Science - Secondary Certification Physics Minor - 18 hours (6 u.d.)
+Physical Science - Secondary Certification - 46 hours (32 u.d.)
+Physics Minor - 18 hours (6 u.d.)

 Mathematical Physics, B.S.